 2. Bangsian Fantasy

 If you’ve ever wanted to invent a genre, take a leaf out of Bangsian Fantasy, named after John Kendrick Bangs.

 Bangsian Fantasy authors bring famous dead people to life—in the afterlife.
 Plotlines cover adventures after the deaths of historical figures in a place the author imagines to be the afterlife.

 Heroes in Hell by Janet Morris, Chris Morris, and C.J.
 Cherryh, A House-Boat on the Styx by John Kendrick Bangs, and Dante’s Inferno are some of the greatest Bangsian Fantasy novels worth reading.

-If you’re an optimist who believes in a future of sunshine and rainbows, you might take a liking to books in Solarpunk genre.
-It shows how progressive technology can tackle environmental and social concerns such as climate change, pollution, and inequality.
+If you’re an optimist who believes in a future of sunshine and rainbows, you might enjoy the Solarpunk genre.
+Such books show how progressive technology can tackle environmental and social concerns such as climate change, pollution and inequality.

 Popular Solarpunk books include Glass and Gardens by Sarena Ulibarri, the anthology Wings of Renewal by Claudie Arseneault and Brenda J. Pierson, and the novel New York 2140 by Kim Stanley Robinson.